Younest9/okd/README.md

 - 2 machines for the compute nodes (worker nodes) that have:
    - Fedora CoreOS iso mounted
    - Not booted yet
-#### Static IP addresses

-   - If you are not using a DHCP service:

-      - You must provide the IP networking configuration and the address of the DNS server to the nodes at FCOS install time (see below).
-These can be passed as boot arguments if you are installing from an ISO image.
-      - You can set a static ip address by editing the network configuartion while live booting the machine.
-         ```bash
-         sudo nmtui-edit
-         ```
-         > On the nmtui screen, select the interface you want to edit, then select the IPv4 configuration and change it to manual, then add the IP Address with the CIDR, the gateway address and the DNS server address.
-Then save and quit.
-         > Restart the network service:
-         > ```bash
-         > sudo systemctl restart NetworkManager
-         > ```
-         > Then check by running:
-         > ```bash
-         > ip a
-         > ```
-      - You pass the networking configuration to the nodes by adding the flag ```--copy-network``` to the install command (see below).

 #### Install OKD

 Power on the bootstrap host and cp-# hosts, and boot up to the live ISO.